aaltsys/doc-newwares/billing/07_1recurring.rst

 -----------------------------

-Where balances are calculated by anniversary, the lot anniversary **Ending** date will be the anniversary month day which falls within the calendar **Last+1** to **Next** interval.
-The lot's anniversary **Starting** date will be the equivalent day in the previous month.
+Where balances are calculated by anniversary, the lot anniversary **Ending** date will be the day within the calendar **Last+1** to **Next** interval which is one less than the anniversary day.
+The lot's anniversary **Starting** date will be the previous month day equivalent to the **Received** day.

 When using anniversary method, the recurring calendar must be monthly, but the month may be divided up into weeks or other intervals.
-When only a portion of a month is calculated, only lots with anniversaries within that portion will be included in the calculation.
+When only a portion of a month is calculated, only lots with storage months ending  within that portion will be included in the calculation.

 Anniversaries and Freedays
 -----------------------------